So you want more blog traffic, right? Well, you’ve come to the right post.

-- Link to your latest posts in your email newsletters.
+- Link to your latest posts from your email newsletters.

 - Make better use of Pinterest.

-- Start curating content, both on your blog and content curation sites.
+- Start curating content, both on your blog and using content curation sites.

 - Join and collaborate on blog network sites.

-- Grow your social media audience and promote content there regularly.
+- Grow your social media audience and promote content there regularly, and smartly.

-- Provide value on other blog posts by leaving useful comments.
+- Provide value on other blog posts by leaving meaningful comments.

-So what other ways can you increase referral traffic?
+So what other ways can you increase referral traffic to your blog?